 We derive and expect to continue to derive substantially all of our revenue from sales of, and additional services related to, our data-in-motion offering.
 We have directed, and intend to continue to direct, a significant portion of our financial and operating resources to developing more features and functionality for such offering.
-Our growth will depend in large part on enabling additional use cases for our customers after they initially adopt our offering, ranging from industry-specific use cases to use cases generated by the network effects of connecting multiple applications within an enterprise.
-In addition, the success of our business is substantially dependent on the actual and perceived viability, benefits, and advantages of our offering as a preferred platform for data in motion, particularly when compared to open source alternatives developed internally by customers.
+Our growth will depend in large part on enabling additional use cases for our customers after they initially adopt our offering, ranging from industry-specific use cases, including generative AI ("GenAI") use cases, to use cases generated by the network effects of connecting multiple applications within an enterprise.
+In addition, the success of our business is substantially dependent on the actual and perceived viability, benefits, and advantages of our offering as a preferred data streaming platform, particularly when compared to open source alternatives developed internally by customers.
 As such, market adoption of our offering is critical to our continued success.
-Demand for our offering is affected by a number of factors, including increased market acceptance of our offering by existing customers and potential new customers, effectiveness of our sales and marketing strategy and team, the extension of our offering to new applications and use cases, the timing of development and release of new offerings by us and our competitors, technological change, growth or contraction of the market in which we compete, and customer information technology spending budgets, which may be reduced during periods of high inflation or in recessionary or uncertain economic environments and may be impacted by geopolitical events such as the ongoing conflict between Russia and Ukraine.
+Demand for our offering has been and will continue to be affected by a number of factors, including market acceptance of our offering, customers' perception of the value of our offering compared to alternatives, including open source alternatives, use case expansion by existing customers and potential new customers, effectiveness of our sales and marketing strategy and team, the extension of our offering to new applications and use cases, the timing of development and release of new offerings by us and our competitors, technological change, growth or contraction of the market in which we compete, customers optimizing consumption and prioritizing cash flow management, and customer information technology spending budgets, which may be reduced during periods of high inflation or in recessionary or uncertain economic environments and may be impacted by geopolitical events such as the ongoing conflicts around the world.
 Failure to successfully address these factors, satisfy customer demands, achieve continued market acceptance over competitors, including open source alternatives, and achieve growth in sales of our offering would harm our business, results of operations, financial condition, and growth prospects.